Andromeda–Milky Way collision: Stellar collisions

-While the Andromeda Galaxy contains about 1 trillion (×10^12) stars and the Milky Way contains about 300 billion (3×10^11), the chance of even two stars colliding is negligible because of the huge distances between the stars.
-For example, the nearest star to the Sun is Proxima Centauri, about 4.2 ly or 30 million (3×10^7) solar diameters away.
+While the Andromeda Galaxy contains about 1 trillion (×10^12) stars and the Milky Way about 300 billion (3×10^11), the chance of even two stars colliding is negligible because of the huge distances between the stars.
+For example, the nearest star to the Earth after the Sun is Proxima Centauri, about 4.2 ly or 30 million (3×10^7) solar diameters away.

 To visualize that scale, if the Sun were a ping-pong ball, Proxima Centauri would be a pea about 1100 km away, and the Milky Way would be about 30 e6km wide.
-Although stars are more common near the centers of each galaxy, the average distance between stars is still 160 billion (1.6×10^11) km (100 billion mi).
+Although stars are more common near the centers of each galaxy, the average distance between stars is still 160 billion (1.6×10^11) km (100 billion mi, 1075 AU).
 That is analogous to one ping-pong ball every 3.2 km.
-Thus, it is extremely unlikely that any two stars from the merging galaxies would collide.
+Thus, it is considered extremely unlikely that any two stars from the merging galaxies would collide.

 Black hole collisions

 The Milky Way and Andromeda galaxies each contain a central supermassive black hole (SMBH), these being Sagittarius A* (c.
 3.6×10^6 solar mass) and an object within the P2 concentration of Andromeda's nucleus (1–2×10^8 solar mass).
-These black holes will converge near the centre of the newly formed galaxy over a period that may take millions of years, due to a process known as dynamical friction: as the SMBHs move relative to the surrounding cloud of much less massive stars, gravitational interactions lead to a net transfer of orbital energy from the SMBHs to the stars, causing the stars to be "slingshotted" into higher-radius orbits, and the SMBHs to "sink" toward the galactic core.
-When the SMBHs come within one light-year of one another, they will begin to strongly emit gravitational waves that will radiate further orbital energy until they merge completely.
+These black holes would converge near the centre of the newly formed galaxy over a period that may take millions of years, due to a process known as dynamical friction: as the SMBHs move relative to the surrounding cloud of much less massive stars, gravitational interactions lead to a net transfer of orbital energy from the SMBHs to the stars, causing the stars to be "slingshotted" into higher-radius orbits, and the SMBHs to "sink" toward the galactic core.
+When the SMBHs come within one light-year of one another, they would begin to strongly emit gravitational waves that would radiate further orbital energy until they merge completely.
 Gas taken up by the combined black hole could create a luminous quasar or an active galactic nucleus, releasing as much energy as 100 million supernova explosions.
 As of 2006, simulations indicated that the Sun might be brought near the centre of the combined galaxy, potentially coming near one of the black holes before being ejected entirely out of the galaxy.
 Alternatively, the Sun might approach one of the black holes a bit closer and be torn apart by its gravity.
 Parts of the former Sun would be pulled into the black hole.